bondy-io/bondy/README.md

+# Bondy
-# Bondy: A Distributed WAMP Router and API Gateway
+## A Distributed WAMP Router and API Gateway

 Bondy is an open source, distributed, scaleable and robust networking platform for microservices and IoT applications written in Erlang.

 It implements the open Web Application Messaging Protocol (WAMP) offering both Publish and Subscribe (PubSub) and routed Remote Procedure Calls (RPC) comunication patterns.
 It also provides a built-in HTTP/REST API Gateway.

 Bondy is Apache2 licensed.

+**NOTICE for Contributors**

+> Active development is done at Bondy's Gitlab repository (https://gitlab.com/leapsight/bondy).
+>
+> If you are reading this file at Bondy's Github repository, notice that this is a mirror that is unidirectionally synced to Gitlab's i.e. no commits or PRs done in Github will be synced to the main repository.
+>
+> So if you would like to fork and/or contribute please do it at Gitlab.

+## Documentation

 For work-in-progress documentation go to [http://docs.getbondy.io](http://docs.getbondy.io).